SenseLogic/LOREMIZE/README.md

 Loremize interactively generates :
 *   Latin text with specific paragraph, phrase, word and column counts;
-*   Latin and Klingon text from an existing text.
+*   Latin and Vulcan text from an existing text.

 ## Samples